rajatguptarg/codeX/README.md

 import the new syntax file to main.py at line no.7

-add the syntax activation function at def syntaxActivated (Line no.241)
+add the syntax activation function at def syntaxActivated (Line no.241) [in main.py]

 PyLab (www.pylab.tk)